Joshfairhead/systematics/docs/ROADMAP.md

 - **Public Space**: Commons for shared systematic knowledge and collaboration
 - **Semantic Search**: Cross-tradition equivalence finder ("What does Buddhism call Bennett's 'Will'?")
 - **Character Coaches**: AI personalities that embody different systematic approaches for personalized guidance
+- **App designer**: AI prompts for the right information, then implements without needing a human in the loop.
 - **Agent Maker**: Tool for creating specialized systematic thinking agents for specific domains
 - **Cross-Tradition Translation**: Bridge different wisdom traditions through systematic equivalences